-Period (T): Period (T) of a wave is the time taken by any particle of the medium to complete one vibration during a period (T).
+Period (T): The period of a wave is the time taken by any particle of the medium to complete one vibration during a period (T).

 Phase or Phase Angle (Φ): It represents the state of vibration of the particle of a medium with respect to its mean position.

-Phase Difference Δ(Φ): It represents the different state of vibration of a particle at two different instants (or) any pair of particles at the same instant. ΔΦ = Φ2 – Φ1.
+Phase Difference Δ(Φ): It represents the different states of vibration of a particle at two different instants (or) any pair of particles at the same instant. ΔΦ = Φ2 – Φ1.